sporto/elm-tutorial/building/adding_routing.md

     [ i [ class "fa fa-pencil mr1" ] [], text "Edit" ]
 ```

+Here we trigger `EditPlayer` with the id of the player that we want to edit.

 And change `playersRow` to include this button:

 ```elm